Configuration

 flush_interval_sec: 5

-# Max number of threads, which can be used for optimization per collection.
+# Max number of threads (jobs) for running optimizations per shard.

-# Note: Each optimization thread will also use `max_indexing_threads` for index building.
+# Note: each optimization job will also use `max_indexing_threads` threads by itself for index building.

-# If `max_optimization_threads = 0`, optimization will be disabled.
+# If 0 - no optimization threads, optimizations will be disabled.

 # Default parameters of HNSW Index.
 Could be overridden for each collection or named vector individually